 8. Select one or more of the DOS project files listed.
 Remember that DOS project files can hold more than one project, whereas Windows project files can only hold one.
 Any selected file is shown as highlighted.
 To select a file, click on it.
 Alternatively, click on a selected file to deselect it.
-Click and drag to select multiple, continuous files from the list.
-Or use Shift-click to select multiple, contiguous files from the list.
-Initially, the dialog has all of the files selected by default.
+Click and drag to select

-9. Click OK.

-- 10. The DOS project(s) you chose are converted to PiCPro for Windows project file format.
+- 9. Click OK. - 10.
+The DOS project(s) you chose are converted to PiCPro for Windows project file format.
 No projects are left open after the conversion is done. - 11.
 To edit or look at one of these new projects, select File | Open from the main menu.